fuzziqersoftware/sharedstructures/README.md

 HashTable and PrefixTree use this global lock when they call the allocator or read from the tree, and are therefore thread-safe by default.

+sharedstructures objects are not necessarily thread-safe within a process because one thread may remap the view of the shared memory segment while another thread attempts to access it.
+It's recommended for each thread that needs access to a Pool to have its own Pool object for this reason.

 ## Reliability

 Operations on shared data structures use a global lock over the entire structure.
 Since operations generally involve only a few memory accesses, the critical sections should be quite short.
 However, processes can still crash or be killed during these critical sections, which leads to the lock being "held" by a dead process.